benjaminiserman/WingCrypt/README.md

 - You **do not** need to have .NET 6 installed
 - You have downloaded the file "linux_standalone.zip" from the latest release
 -
 Due to low demand, standalone builds for Mac OSX are not provided.
-If you'd like a standalone build for Mac OSX or Linux, [contact me](mailto:winggar1228@gmail.com).
+If you'd like a standalone build for Mac OSX, [contact me](mailto:winggar1228@gmail.com).

 ## Usage